whleucka/dotfiles/nvim/.config/nvim/lua/stimpack/README.md

   -- Can be a short form like "owner/repo".
   "owner/repo-name",

+  -- Load a local plugin from the specified directory (optional).
+  -- This is useful for plugin development.
+  -- If this key is set, the plugin will be loaded from this path -- instead of being fetched from a remote repository. dir = "/path/to/my/local/plugin",

   -- The name of the plugin (optional).
   -- If not provided, it will be inferred from the URL. name = "my-plugin-name",